chrisandrew-dev/react-authorisation-form-demo/README.md

 # React Authorisation Form Demo

 ## Description
 Example dynamic authorisation form based on authentication state using the React JavaScript library.
-Note that This project was completed as part of the Web Development Career Path at [Codecademy.com](https://www.codecademy.com/catalog).
+For the purpose of this demo, the access password is stored on the client side.
+This project was completed as part of the Web Development Career Path at [Codecademy.com](https://www.codecademy.com/catalog).
 Students can access the original brief directly at Codecademy.com or download and build upon this example.

 <br />
 <p align="center">